novacbn/svelte-commons/README.md

 > **LEGEND**:
 >
-> -   `manual shared` means the API requires some manual handling, to work in both states
+> -   `manual shared` means the API requires some manual handling, to work in both contexts
 > -   `pseudo shared` means the API works in both states, but with caveats

 -   Actions